wmboyles/SmartSecurityCamera/README.md

 ### Execution
 Once you have installed all dependiencies and performed the setup, you are ready to run.
 Simply run the run.py file the same way you would run any other Python script.
+In Linux, this would be done in the terminal as
+<code> python3 run.py </code>

+### Possible Issues
+* **My camera isn't sending emails.** First try using a Gmail account for the camera to send reports.
+This account must have [two-factor authenication (2FA) turned off](https://myaccount.google.com/security), and must [allow less secure apps](https://myaccount.google.com/lesssecureapps?pli=1).